KrisRJack/KrisRJack/README.md

   <h2>About Me</h2>

   <p> Hi there!
 My name is Kris Jackson.
-I am a Computer Science Major and Senior at Rhodes College, and this summer will be moving to New York City to begin my journey as a Software Development Engineer in Test at Peloton Interactive.
+I am a Computer Science Major and a recent graduate at Rhodes College, and this summer will be moving to New York City to begin my journey as a Software Development Engineer in Test at Peloton Interactive.
 I love to code, and I spend most of my free time developing random iOS applications that come to mind.
 The one thing that I love most about coding is having the ability to think of an idea and actually spending time bringing that idea to life. </p>

 <h4>Top Programming Languages & Tools</h4>